cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% highlight text %}
 Important Notes:
-* Dash Core limits how frequently a masternode verify request can be requested.
+* Lifetioncoin Core limits how frequently a masternode verify request can be requested.
 Frequent requests will result in the node being banned.

 * Only masternodes in the top `MAX_POSE_RANK` (10) can send an `mnv` request